Skip to content

 bootrec /rebuildbcd

-We tested this on a PC where Startup Repair failed.
-The three bootrec commands ran quickly, and Windows booted normally afterward.
+When Startup Repair fails, the three bootrec commands run quickly and often let Windows boot normally afterward.
 According to Microsoft’s bootrec.exe troubleshooting guide, the /rebuildbcd switch scans all disks for Windows installations and lets you add them back to the BCD store.

 #Can CHKDSK Fix Error 0xc0000098?